Skip to Content

 Recommended time: 5 to 7 days

-Highlights: Small towns, quiet roads, unique attractions (Spotted Lake, Fort Steele, Head Smashed in Buffalo Jump), beyond the beaten path experiences, multiple mountain passes
+Highlights: Small towns, quiet roads, unique attractions (Spotted Lake, Fort Steele, Head Smashed in Buffalo Jump), beyond-the-beaten-path experiences, multiple mountain passes

 Itinerary details

-The route skirts the US border and travels over some of British Columbia’s highest passes, passing through many characterful small towns along the way.
+This Vancouver to Calgary road trip route skirts the US border and travels over some of British Columbia’s highest passes, passing through many characterful small towns along the way.

 The longest route of the four suggested here, this is a Vancouver to Calgary road trip for people who appreciate exploring beyond the beaten path and the rewards that come from it.